wdpypere/docs-test-comps/docs/components/systemd::schema.md

         unit and install are mandatory, but not enforced by schema (possible issues in case of replace=true) the other attributes are only valid for a specific type

-    - decription: list of existing/other units to base the configuration on (e.g. when creating a new service with a different name, based on an exsiting one)
     - `/software/systemd/systemd_unitfile_config/includes`
+        - description: list of existing/other units to base the configuration on (e.g. when creating a new service with a different name, based on an exsiting one)
         - optional
         - type: string
     - `/software/systemd/systemd_unitfile_config/install`